bateni1380/Multithread-Programming-In-C-And-CPP/README.md

 We need semaphore for handling the amount of threads  which can calculate cells at the same time.

 We need thread to handle requests at the same time (when we call matrix_multiplication, the request is not finished yet and suddonly we call change_maximum_matrix_workers)

+We need boost libraries to make a c++ http server.

 ##
 ```c++
 class Matrix